 If you're already studying or considering starting, you have two windows:

-1. Before July 9: Take the current exam based on the PMBOK 7th Edition and current ECO.
-There are more study materials available for this version, and the content is well understood.
+- Before July 9: Take the current exam based on the PMBOK 7th Edition and current ECO.
+More study materials exist for this version, and the content is well understood.

 Either window works.
 But don't sit on the fence.
 Pick one and commit.